How Do I Compete With a New Restaurant?

 Check Out the New Competition

-Send in your scouts to test out the food, ambience, and style of customer service.
+Send in your scouts to test out the food, ambiance, and style of customer service.

 Don’t duplicate the competition's menu or undercut their prices to a point where you're losing money.
 Instead, refresh your menu by improving or rotating out older items; adding in new, fresh dishes; and offering updated menu specials.
 Analyze your competition's operation to identify where they're better and ask what weaknesses they have which could work to your advantage.
 Understand your own weaknesses as well so you can improve and consider what customers get at your new competitor's place that they aren’t getting at your restaurant.